Best Places to Travel on Budget

 2. Vietnam, Asia

-If you are looking for a culinary adventure with a generous dose of idyllic beaches, lush rice terraces, forested mountains, colorful cities, and stunning waterways – Vietnam is for you.
+If you are looking for a culinary adventure with a generous dose of idyllic beaches, lush rice terraces, forested mountains, colorful cities, and stunning waterways, Vietnam is for you.
 Halong Bay, Hanoi, Sapa Countryside, Cu Chi Tunnels, Ho Chi Minh City, and Can Tho are some of the must-see destinations.
 Many of these locations are UNESCO-protected.
-Street food is out of the world and costs next to nothing.
-There is a vast range of low-cost accommodations and transportation is efficient and cost-effective.
-Vietnam is a favorite amongst budget travelers and is slowly rising in popularity.
-So visit before it goes off this list.
+Street food is excellent and costs next to nothing.
+There is a vast range of low-cost accommodations, and transportation is efficient and cost-effective.
+Vietnam is a favorite among budget travelers and is slowly gaining popularity.
+Please visit before it is removed from this list.

 Budget: